StoicLoofah/my-nanowrimo-novel/prep/plot.md

 	3. beginning of the forest quest (october)
 		* should lead into Darella's background
 		* take an important spiritual relic
+		* maybe a branch?
+Or a tree?
+		* band of gnolls against a band of humans
 	4. end of the forest quest (november)
 		* some resolution to the choice
 	5. beginning of the planar quest (december)